 - Glasgow Sports Club and Glasgow Volunteer of the Year 2008

-A proud club received acknowledgement from the city on the outstanding progress being made in developing hockey in Glasgow.
+Clydesdale Hockey Club has received acknowledgement from the city on the outstanding progress being made in developing hockey in Glasgow.